azagniotov/solr-lucene-analyzer-sudachi/README.md

 ### Caveat re: Lucene and Solr v9.x.x

-If you are running Solr `v9.x.x`, you need to checkout `lucene-v9.x.x` repository branch before plugin installation and configuration.
+If you are running Solr `v9.x.x`, you need to checkout [lucene-v9.x.x](https://github.com/azagniotov/solr-lucene-analyzer-sudachi/tree/lucene-v9.x.x) branch before plugin installation and configuration.
 The plugin repository `lucene-v9.x.x` branch is compatible with the Lucene `v9.x.x`

 [`Back to top`](#table-of-contents)